root-project/web/manual/graphs/index.md

 }
 {% endhighlight %}

-{% include figure_image
+{% include figure_jsroot
-   img="error-bars.png"
+   file="graphs.root" object="ge" width="500px" height="350px"
    caption="Graph with error bars."
 %}

 ## TMulitGraph ##

 A [TMultiGraph](https://root.cern/doc/master/classTMultiGraph.html) is a collection of TGraph (or derived) objects.

 - Use [TMultiGraph::Add()](https://root.cern/doc/master/classTMultiGraph.html#a2e3c69dd70582da81cf1e32414cc5e2d) to add a new graph to the list.